qzzhang0131/PlantGeneAnn/README.md

 | *Papaver somniferum* | 2.57 GB | 18.73 GB | 4.40 h |
 | *Hordeum vulgare* | 3.98 GB | 13.19 GB | 6.81 h |

-Runtime and memory consumption depends on the number and length of FASTA records, storage throughput, CPU allocation, GPU/CPU model, and the number of candidate regions processed during SMM decoding.
+Runtime and peak system memory consumption depends on the number and length of FASTA records, storage throughput, CPU allocation and the GPU/CPU model.
 These values are reference measurements rather than guaranteed runtimes and memory consumptions.

 ## 🎛️ Custom Fine-tuning